canonical/certification-docs/Policy_Guide.rst

 certified by an SoC vendor like APM or Texas Instruments, OEM/ODMs who build servers based on that SoC cannot also claim certification for their server.

+Server Certification Application
+''''''''''''''''''''''''''''''''
+ARM64 SoC based servers can ONLY be certified if the SoC in use is also SoC certified.
+This is due to the need for enablement and ongoing maintenance of code specific to numerous SoCs.

+Also, SoC certification does not imply Server certification and Server certification does not imply SoC certification.

 Requirements
 ''''''''''''
 SoC certification is best thought of as a subset of Server Certification.
 The